joliehehehe/ConsciousEating/README.md

     - Users will be able to participate in quizzes.
 By achieving full marks, users will be given collectibles and get the chance to participate in the monthly lotteries!
 - My Plate Page
     - Users are able to view the collectibles they received from the quizzes.
+- Loading Page
+    - User will see a loading animation, auto redirect to countdown page.
 - Countdown Page
     - Users will be able to view a real-time countdown to the results of the monthly lottery